redoakcanyon/HATPowerBoard/README.md

 2. The rocpmd power monitor daemon executable will be placed into /usr/sbin.

-The daemon is launched by the startup script during boot.
-It has the following
+The installation arranges for the daemon to be startup during boot.
+The daemon has the following
 features:

 * Monitors the battery power and will initiate a shutdown command if the